techandlanguage/new-project/docs/itcq_f.md

 Why to obtain an ITCQF certificate?

-an ITCQF certificate is recognized for:
+The ITCQF certificate is recognized for:
 - Professionalism – we are committed to professionalism, and our community comprises leading technical communication practitioners from all over the world.

 - Non-profit independence– ITCQF is a non-profit organization.